-In 2016, energy use in industry account for 13.4% of total national CO_2 emissions, 0.6% of CH_4 , 4.0% of N_2O .
-In term of CO_2 equivalent, the manufacturing industry shares 11.2% of total national greenhouse gas emissions.
+In 2017, energy use in industry account for 14.4% of total national CO_2 emissions, 0.6% of CH_4 , 4.1% of N_2O .
+In term of CO_2 equivalent, the manufacturing industry shares 12.0% of total national greenhouse gas emissions.

-Four key categories have been identified for this sector in 2016, for level and trend assessment, using both the IPCC Approach 1 and Approach 2:
+Four key categories have been identified for this sector in 2017, for level and trend assessment, using both the IPCC Approach 1 and Approach 2:

-Manufacturing industries and construction - CO2 gaseous fuels (L, T);

-Manufacturing industries and construction - CO2 solid fuels (L, T);

-Manufacturing industries and construction - CO2 liquid fuels (L1, T);

-Manufacturing industries and construction - N2O liquid fuels (T2).
+''' Manufacturing industries and construction - CO_2 gaseous fuels (L, T); Manufacturing industries and construction - CO_2 solid fuels (L, T); Manufacturing industries and construction - CO_2 liquid fuels (L1, T); Manufacturing industries and construction - N_2O liquid fuels (T2). '''

-All these categories are key categories for 1990, with and without LULUCF and, except N_2O from liquid fuels, are also key category including the LULUCF estimates in the 2016 key category assessment.
-In the following Table 3.10, GHG emissions connected to the use of fossil fuels, process emissions excluded, are reported for the years 1990, 1995, 2000, 2005 and 2010-2016.
+All these categories are key categories for 1990 at level assessment, with and without LULUCF, except N_2O from liquid fuels, which is key category only including the uncertainty estimates.

+In the following Table 3.10, GHG emissions connected to the use of fossil fuels, process emissions excluded, are reported for the years 1990, 1995, 2000, 2005, 2010 and 2015-2017.
 Industrial emissions show oscillations, related to economic cycles.